Lennox Lewis vs. Mike Tyson, June 6 2002

 Yet there will be those who will lament the defeat of Tyson the fighter if not Tyson the person.
 For the Mike Tyson of the early part of his career appeared to be a gift from the gods.

-A kid who fought like the heavyweight champion should fight: aggressively, powerfully and skilfully.
+A kid who fought like the heavyweight champion should fight: aggressively, powerfully and skillfully.
 Who battled with a coldly, calculating rage, provided knockout entertainment and who with his knowledge of boxing history projected an endearing sense of his continuing a noble tradition of the fighting man.

 Sadly, he will be remembered more for notoriety and less for nobility.